geltz/cseq/README.md

 ---

-*This program was primarily written using LLMs.*
+*This program was primarily written using large language models.*